 Arlether Wilson, PhD

-Dr. Arlether Wilson earned her PhD in Counseling Psychology from Walden University.
+Dr. Arlether Wilson earned her Ph.D. in Counseling Psychology from Walden University.
 She holds a Master’s Degree in Behavioral Health from the University of Houston-Clearlake.
 Dr. Wilson completed her pre-doctoral training at Harris County Juvenile Probation in the Forensic Unit.
 Her doctoral internship training was completed at Ashar Counseling & Psychological Services and at Charis & Associates in Texas.
 Dr. Wilson received additional training in forensics psychology at Walden University.

 As an experienced professional, Dr. Wilson understands the importance of providing comfortable and confidential services to her clients.
 She has extensive clinical experience working with juveniles, adults, and victim services clients.
 In 2017, she was a partner in Awakened Mind, PLLC.
-In 2019, she combined her experience as a veteran police officer and her passion for mental health advocacy and opened Wilson Psychological & Forensic Services, LLC.
+In 2019, she combined her experience as a veteran police officer and her passion for mental health advocacy and opened Wilson Psychological & Forensic Services, PLLC.
 Forensic services include mediation services, court-ordered therapy, and substance abuse immigration and psychological evaluations.

 As part of her commitment to serve others, Dr. Wilson volunteers with various organizations in her community.
-She currently serves as an Advisory Board Member for PMI Institute.
-In the past she has volunteered as a research assistant at the Children’s Assessment Center and the Texas Youth Commission as a Volunteer Board Member.
+She currently serves as an Advisory Board Member for PIMA Institute.
+In the past, she has volunteered as a research assistant at the Children’s Assessment Center and the Texas Youth Commission as a Volunteer Board Member.
 She is also an active member of the Houston Psychological Association (HPA) and NAADAC.

-Dr. Wilson is the author of the award winning memoir “Rewriting the Script,” and she has a chapter in the “Beautiful Women,” which is an Amazon Best Seller.
+Dr. Wilson is the author of the award-winning memoir “Rewriting the Script,” and she has a chapter in the “Beautiful Women,” which is an Amazon Best Seller.
 She is eager to work with clients who are ready for change.